 Opposite the sacred lake stand the all-white columns of one of the most well-preserved monuments, the Club of the Pyridonians of Beirut - shipowners, bankers, and merchants from Beirut - which dates from the 2nd century BC. century and includes temples dedicated to Poseidon and Hercules, among others.

 From here, the two branches of the route lead from one to the Stadium, the High School, and the Hippodrome, and from the other to the Theater District.

 The Museum of Delos

 Delos Museum - credits: realgreekexperiences.com

-For the record, the exhibits - which include statues from the Archaic, Classical and Roman periods, ceramics and objects from everyday life, as well as mosaic floors from the Hellenistic period - are particularly interesting and of great historical importance, showcasing the cultural heritage of the island and the whole country.
-You will need about half an hour to see all the rooms of the museum.
+For the record, the exhibits - which include statues from the Archaic, Classical, and Roman periods, ceramics and objects from everyday life, as well as mosaic floors from the Hellenistic period - are particularly interesting and of great historical importance, showcasing the cultural heritage of the island and the whole country.
+You will need about half an hour to see all the rooms in the museum.